One Day in Glasgow Best Things To Do by JetSettingFools.com

 Whisky at The Pot Still, Glasgow, Scotland

-For a more formal introduction to Scotch Whisky, visitors can join a tour at The Clydeside Distillery.
-The West End distillery is state of the art with views over the River Clyde (however, they close rather early, so it might be tough to plan a visit with just one day in Glasgow, Scotland).
+For a more formal introduction to Scotch Whisky, you can join a tour at The Clydeside Distillery.
+The West End distillery is state of the art and provides views over the River Clyde.
+Cheers!

 Subscribe Packing Checklist by JetSettingFools.com